This post may contain affiliate links. Please read our disclosure policy.

-I’ve already professed my love for Sweet Paul’s approach to food.
+I’ve already professed my love for Sweet Paul’s approach to food, when I shared his Savory French Toast.
 And these Feta and Lemon Crostini too were inspired by his wonderful book: Eat & Make.
 This makes a wonderful addition to my collection of crostini recipes!

 Here’s what Paul Lowe (Sweet Paul) has to say about his Feta & Lemon Dip recipe: